propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 You can set multiple with `"with"={"Comments", "Author", "RelatedPosts"}`.

-The default join is an "*inner join*" but you can configure it to be a left join, right join or inner join :
+The default join is an "*inner join*" but you can configure it to be a left join or right join instead:

 ``` php
 <?php